nystudio107/craft-transcoder/docs/docs/configuring.md

 ### Output subfolders

 Passing the actual Craft `Asset` to video and thumbnail helpers is preferred.
-With `createSubfolders` enabled, Transcoder uses Craft's Asset folder for both the generated filesystem path and public URL.
+With `createSubfolders` enabled, Transcoder uses Craft’s Asset folder for both the generated filesystem path and public URL.
 Automatic Control Panel thumbnails wait until an uploaded Asset has reached its final folder.

 When an integration can only pass a string URL or path, configure `subfolderUrlSegment` with the one-based path segment that contains the desired output folder.
 For example, segment `3` extracts `197915` from `/content/videos/197915/video.mp4`: